Can Uzun: 2022–23 season

-2023-24 season
+2023–24 season

 For the 2023–24 2.
 Bundesliga, Uzun, along with two other A-Junior players, Nicolas Ortegel and Finn Jeltsch, was permanently promoted to the first team, now coached by Cristian Fiél.
 Prior to the season, strikers, Kwadwo Duah, Erik Shuranov, Paul-Philipp Besong, Pascal Köpke, and Jermain Nischalke had left the club.
 Uzun rescued his team in the first home game of the season, with two goals, securing a point against Hannover 96.
-At 17 years and 268 days old, Uzun became FCN’s youngest professional goalscorer, surpassing Christian Wück (18 years and 62 days).
+At 17 years and 268 days old, Uzun became FCN's youngest professional goalscorer, surpassing Christian Wück (18 years and 62 days).

 Just six days later, Uzun set another age record, this time, in the DFB-Pokal.
 He contributed three goals and two assists in a 9–1 victory over FC Oberneuland, becoming the youngest player to score a hat-trick in the competition, breaking Olaf Thon’s record.
 In mid-September 2023, Uzun scored from a penalty in his first Franconian derby, which ended in a 1–1 draw against SpVgg Greuther Fürth.

 Eintracht Frankfurt

-2024-25 season
+2024–25 season

-On 2 July 2024, he signed a 5-year contract, with Eintracht Frankfurt.
+On 2 July 2024, Uzun signed a five-year contract, with Eintracht Frankfurt.

 On 24 August 2024, he made his Bundesliga debut against Borussia Dortmund and, on 2 November 2024, he scored his first goal with the team against Bochum.
-He would go on to make 20 appearances and start six games in the Bundesliga, during his debut season in Hessen, as Frankfurt finished in 3rd place in the Bundesliga, their best domestic finish in over a decade, en route to qualifying for the Champions League for the 2025-26 season.
+He would go on to make 20 appearances and start six games in the Bundesliga, during his debut season in Hessen, as Frankfurt finished in 3rd place in the Bundesliga, their best domestic finish in over a decade, en route to qualifying for the Champions League for the 2025–26 season.

-2025-26 season
+2025–26 season

-Uzun was in the starting lineup for Frankfurt's Eröffnungsspiel, against northern side, Werder Bremen, on August 23rd, playing in the #10 position, and had an excellent game, scoring Frankfurt's first goal and assisting on the first of two goals, scored by winger, Jean-Mattéo Bahoya as Frankfurt cruised to a 4-1 win to begin the season.
+Uzun was in the starting lineup for Frankfurt's Eröffnungsspiel, against northern side, Werder Bremen, on August 23, playing in the #10 position, and had an excellent game, scoring Frankfurt's first goal and assisting on the first of two goals, scored by winger, Jean-Mattéo Bahoya as Frankfurt cruised to a 4–1 win to begin the season.